3enoit3/chess/checklist.md

 * Use:
   * **majority** to **pass** pawns
   * **minority** to **destroy** opponent structure
-* Avoid small islands and keep their number small (one island = one weakness)
+* Avoid small islands, and keep their number small (one island = one weakness)
   * playing with:
     * keep mobile (PP) to guard or push to destroy opponent structure
     * use outposts for knights and side files for rooks -> **stay in middle-game**